Hershey Gardens announce new rose named after Catherine Hershey

 HERSHEY, Pa.
-(WHTM) — The Cathrine Hershey Schools for Early Learning and Hershey Gardens have announced they have named a rose after Milton Hershey’s wife, Catherine.
+(WHTM) — The Catherine Hershey Schools for Early Learning and Hershey Gardens have announced they have named a rose after Milton Hershey’s wife, Catherine.

 The Catherine Hershey Rose is one of 115 varieties which are located at the Hershey Gardens.